Lovegupta112/Lovegupta112/README.md

 [![@lovegupta112's Holopin board](https://holopin.me/lovegupta112)](https://holopin.io/@lovegupta112)

-- 🔭 I’m currently working on **My Web project .**
+- 🔭 I’m currently Learning on **WebDevelopment** and **Dsa**.

-- 🌱 I’m currently learning **React , PHP , MySQL , Advanced JavaScript ,Java applet and some other things about security.**
+- 🌱 I always try to learn some new things about **React , PHP , MySQL , Advanced JavaScript ,Java applet and some other things about security.**

 - 👯 I’m looking to collaborate on **Web site design, cyber security etc.**